Robert PenchovskySofia University "St. Kliment Ohridski" · Department of Genetics

 Introduction

-Robert Penchovsky is a professor of molecular genetics, synthetic biology, and bioinformatics at the Faculty of Biology, Sofia University “St. Kliment Ohridski”, Bulgaria, where he obtained his Master’s degree in genetics, and his аssociate’s degree in applied computer sciences.
+Robert Penchovsky is a professor of molecular genetics, synthetic biology, and bioinformatics and a laboratory head at the Faculty of Biology, Sofia University “St. Kliment Ohridski”, Bulgaria, where he obtained his Master’s degree in genetics, and his аssociate’s degree in applied computer sciences.
 He earned his Doctoral degree in genetics from Cologne University while researching for the Fraunhofer Gesellschaft.
 Robert did his postdoctoral study in RNA synthetic biology at Yale University.

 Additional affiliations

-July 2018 - present
+July 2018 - November 2023

 Center of Competence "Clean Technologies and Enviroment"